qiueqiue/simpleapp-generator/README.md

   b. allow custom field format, and do something at backend
 5. repeat same typscript formula at frontend and backend

+Special Root Level property
+[x] x-ignore-autocomplete: optional boolean, define it to allow undefine x-document-no & x-document-label [x] x-isolation-type: optional string, how data isolated, 'none,tenant,org,branch', default 'org' [ ] x-document-type: optional string, use to override default document type which is defined in file name [ ] x-document-name: optional string, use to override default document name which is defined in file name [ ] x-collection-name: optional string, use to define data save into which mongodb collection, defaultvalue same as documentName

+Special Field Level property

 # JSON Schema supported String Format
-1. all format recognize by ajv
+all format recognize by ajv plus below:

-2. x-document-no : string, apply minLength:1, will auto apply uniquekey in mongodb
-3. x-document-name: string, apply minLength:1
-4. tel: only digit, auto generate input tel
+1. tel: only digit, auto generate input tel
+2. x-document-no : required string, document unique key by organization, will pass to autocomplete too. force by pass using property `x-ignore-autocomplete`
+3. x-document-label: required string, document label use by autocomplete, force by pass using `x-ignore-autocomplete`
+4. x-autocomplete-field: define this field appear in autocomplete or not
 5. x-text: do nothing, will auto generate textarea
-6. x-autocomplete-field: this field will add into autocomplete

 # Todo
 ## Update documentation and reference
 1. create github simpleapp-generator-template and documentation
 2. update documentation for `simpleapp-generator` and `simpleapp-vue-component`

+workflow ideal
+1. define apiserver at backend .env
+2. api-service class can have standardway for
+  a. excute new workflow
+  b. get tasklist belong to me or my group
+  c. trigger task move
+  d. cancel workflow
+  e. can define workflow inputs
+3. bind hook to workflow?

 ## high priority Job
-3. settle instancePath in form x17. auto add source code for addarray item
+1. create follow data
+  a. users
+  b. tenant / users
+  c. org
+      branch/user
+      group
+  d. windows
+  e. permission user/group
+3. json schema setting can define isolation type
+2. page/index first login can pick tenant
+3. create all window as xorg/index
+4. transaction crud window
+    with x-document-api can have button for api-buttons, control by document status support readonly status
+5. simple crud only support crud
+6. support document-no
+7. add special isolation method by user
+8. beautify nuxt page
+9. foreign key with different schema

+2. tidy up error at frontend/backend messages fix success msg at frontend
+11.add simple and consistent external hook in service class.
+13.have way to create more api using different openapi schema but on same object
+1. support half schema setting in crud, the rest at background

 no auto logout after session expired, or auto renew token
-    - menulist  ** less priority, can customize manually
-2. tidy up error at frontend/backend messages
-10.auto bind apiclient methods to compatible with openapi methods
+    - menulist  ** less priority, can customize manually 10.auto bind apiclient methods to compatible with openapi methods
   a. create backend service method
   b. create controller handle
-11.add simple and consistent external hook in service class.
-16. support table details in generator
-  a. render autocomplete readonly field

   b. add popup dialog for edit table
   c. separate list table and form table
   d.